top of page

 1. Haiku is a very short form.
 Conversely, your Allspell Septology will eventually comprise seven books.
 What are the differences and similarities in working in a form that short and a series with hypothetically limitless space?

 Epic Fantasy writing is a massive puzzle that takes decades; whereas, I can piece a haiku together within minutes.
 Despite their differences, both writing forms are similar in that they require assembly.
-Writing Bohowler’s is like floating in a calm sea: you can lose yourself to it and let go—allow the telling to carry you along inside that infinite space.
-When tapping into the story, I can feel the enormity of it, stretching out like an entire universe.
+Writing Bohowler’s is like floating in a calm sea: you can lose yourself to it—allow the telling to carry you along inside that infinite space.
+When visiting a scene, I can feel the enormity of it, stretching out into an entire universe.
 Composing Haiku is entirely different.
-Though it is more structured and comes from a smaller place, it’s exhilarating, like snow sledding down a rocky hill.
+Though it is more structured and comes from a minimal place, it’s exhilarating.
+It reminds me of sledding down a rocky hill.
 As the world suddenly shrinks around my perception, all that exists is a thought and the one path to the bottom.
 I know the ride is going to be over in a blink, but it’s worth it.
 The thrill never gets old.
 Each time you run back up that hill to slide down again—you’re excited to be challenged.

 2. You are a bonsai enthusiast.
 In what ways is shaping a bonsai, or choosing not to shape it, similar to fashioning a poem or a novel?